-Following are the guidelines to be followed when reviewing the biographical information:
+The following are the guidelines to be followed when reviewing a nominee’s biographical information.

 - A coach must have a significant international record and have been coaching at least 25 years.

-- Numbers of Olympic medals won, Olympic Games attended and Olympic finals achieved.
+• Number of Olympic medals won, Olympic Games attended & Olympic finals achieved.

 • World Championship gold medals

 • Regional Championships won (European Championships, Commonwealth Games, Pan American Games,

 Asian Games, Pan Pacific, South American Games, etc.)